Prebiotic Power of Mushrooms

 There are numerous delicious and versatile ways to incorporate mushrooms into your diet:

-• Grilled or Roasted: Grill or roast whole mushrooms or mushroom caps seasoned with herbs and spices for a savory side dish or burger topping.
+- Grilled or Roasted: Grill or roast whole mushrooms or mushroom caps seasoned with herbs and spices for a savory side dish or burger topping.
+Try this Grilled Vegetable Salad which includes mushrooms.

 Does Drying or Cooking Mushrooms Reduce Their Health Benefits?